Climate-Kid/Moisture_analysis/README.md

 # Moisture_analysis
-The simple mositure analysis is based on precipitable water and total precipitation
+The moisture analysis is based on calculating the relationship between precipitable water and total precipitation The code is written in pyhton3

+Jiacheng Ye Mar 8 2021